tomchor/Oceanostics.jl/README.md

 <!-- ## Notes on notation and usage

-For now I'm assuming that lowercase variables are pertubations around a mean and uppercase variables are the mean (any kind of mean or even background fields).
+For now I'm assuming that lowercase variables are perturbations around a mean and uppercase variables are the mean (any kind of mean or even background fields).
 So, for example, kinetic energy is calculated as (the following is a pseudo-code):

 ```julia
 ke(u, v, w) = 1/2*(u^2 + v^2 + w^2)
 ```
+-->